anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 ### HTTP based REST
 HTTP explored in a later section entirely.
 REST uses HTTP.

-Although HTTP is action oriented (GET, PUT, POST etc), REST is resource oriented. `/users/{id}`, `/payments` etc.

-REST can work on a variety of payloads such as JSON, XML, YAML, HTML, protobuf etc. REST over HTTP is stateless.
+Although HTTP is action oriented (GET, PUT, POST etc), REST is resource oriented. `/users/{id}`, `/payments` etc. REST can work on a variety of payloads such as JSON, XML, YAML, HTML, protobuf etc.

+_REST over HTTP is stateless_.
 This means that every request should contain context such as auth token, pagination details, resourse identifiers.
 REST uses HTTP headers and error codes.
 REST does not support stream, push or bidrectional comms.

-REST cannot provide granular data fetch like GraphQL, so sometime you fetch more data than you actually need depending on the API design.
+_REST cannot provide granular data fetch_ like GraphQL, so most of the time you fetch more data than you actually need depending on the API design.
 So if you need to know if something changed or updated, you may end up calling the API and downloading the whole payload even if its unchanged.

-This can be avoided by using techniques such as `eTag`. `eTag` is simply a hashcode that is returned for a specific response.
+_This can be avoided by using techniques such as `eTag`_. `eTag` is simply a hashcode that is returned for a specific response.
 Client can then send this back in `If-None-Match` header.
 Now server may respond with `304 Not Modified` or with new data and a new `eTag`.
 This can be used for implementing optimistic concurrency for updates as well.
 Suppose `eTag: v2` was sent by server.
 Client can then say `PUT order/123, If-Match: v2`.
 If the version does not match, error `412 Precondition Failed` is recieved.

 REST also provides `Cache-Control` header which specifies if the response can be cached by the client / CDN or cannot be cached.